ryntab/Lazy-Menu-Blocks/README.md

 - Save bandwith with style, and lazy load mega menu UX blocks on interaction through the Rest-API
 - Supports Acato's WP REST Caching.

-## 🚚 Running

-1. Clone this repository in your plugins folder
-1. Activate the plugin

-## 🎁 Preview

 <p align="center">
     <br/><br/>
     Made with 💜 by <a href="https://glidersports.com/">Glidersports Dev Team</a>.<br/>